ArjunNarayanan/QuadMeshGame.jl/README.md

 You can perform all the actions discussed above on the `GameEnv`, using the syntax `step_left_flip!(env, quad_index, half_edge_index)`, `step_right_flip!(env, quad_index, half_edge_index)`, `step_split!(env, quad_index, half_edge_index)`, and `step_collapse!(env, quad_index, half_edge_index)`.
 All of these functions accept a keyword argument `no_action_reward` -- if the requested action is not valid, the environment records this value as the reward.

 You've probably guessed that the language here is reminiscent of Reinforcement Learning.
-Please check out my other package [ProximalPolicyOptimization.jl](https://github.com/ArjunNarayanan/ProximalPolicyOptimization.jl) that implements the [proximal policy optimization](https://openai.com/blog/openai-baselines-ppo/) reinforcement learning algorithm to learn to optimize mesh topologies!
+That is indeed the case.
+In particular the `env.template` stores an ordered list of vertices for each half edge.
+By looking at the scores of these vertices, an intelligent agent could determine what action needs to be taken to improve the quality of the mesh.
+This is precisely what I implement in my other package [ProximalPolicyOptimization.jl](https://github.com/ArjunNarayanan/ProximalPolicyOptimization.jl) where I implement the [proximal policy optimization](https://openai.com/blog/openai-baselines-ppo/) reinforcement learning algorithm to learn to optimize mesh topologies!